magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-38270-customer-order-totals-missing-gift-card-amount.md

 >Note: the patch might become applicable to other versions with new MQP tool releases.
 To check if the patch is compatible with your Magento version, run `./vendor/bin/magento-patches status`.

 ## Issue
-Gift card amount is missing from the order total responses.
+Gift card amount is missing from the order total response.

 <ins>Prerequisites</ins>:
 1. Create a customer account.